Why use a sick day email template?

 Casual sick day email template

 If you have a relaxed, friendly relationship with the employee who’s out sick, you can keep your sick-day response casual.
-Use a warm, engaging tone to put them at ease and encourage them to rest.
+Use a warm, engaging tone to put them at ease and encourage them to rest:

 Hi [employee name],

-I’m so sorry you’re not feeling well!
+I’m sorry to hear you’re not feeling well.

 Can you think of anything else that might need my attention while you’re gone?

-In the meantime, rest up!
-Keep me posted on how you’re feeling, and we’ll adjust as needed.
+In the meantime, rest up.
+Keep me posted on how you’re feeling and we’ll adjust as needed.

 Feel better,